 Read the facts about how Voluntary Assisted dying laws work.

-How the law will work
+How the law works

 The WA Act is closely modelled on the Victorian Voluntary Assisted Dying Act (2017) which came into effect in Victoria on 19 June 2019.